Associate of Science Degree

 The associate degree is designed to provide an educational experience that lays a solid foundation for further study.
 Students are required to complete a broad range of course offerings balanced with in-depth study in science.
 Since many students will continue their studies, the requirements are sufficiently flexible to enable students to complete the required prerequisites for upper level course work in their intended major.

-Bachelor of Science majors have specific first year course requirements.
-It is strongly recommended that students become familiar with the prerequisite requirements for these courses before applying for admission.
-In general, the minimum prerequisite requirements for courses in the first year courses in the BSc programs are as follows:
+In general, the minimum prerequisite requirements for courses in the first-year courses in the ASc programs are as follows:

 These are the minimum requirements.
-Several major programs recommend courses with more stringent prerequisite requirements.
+Students wishing to ladder into a major program should note that several major programs recommend courses with more stringent prerequisite requirements.
 Prospective students should become familiar with the course requirements for their intended major and consult the individual course descriptions for specific prerequisite requirements.

-Students may upgrade their prerequisites while enrolled in the Bachelor of Science program.
+Students may upgrade their prerequisites while enrolled in the Associate of Science program.

 Online timetabling and registration workshops are available.
 Applicants can also take advantage of the Step One and Group Advising sessions offered throughout the school year to help make the process of applying and determining program requirements easier to understand.
 Please contact Academic Advising at 250-828-5075 for more information.